 Teachers administer diagnostic assessments throughout the year so that they can plan effective instruction targeted to the needs of their students.
 The choice of which assessment to administer runs along a continuum, driven by the goals of the teacher*.
 The figures below depict general recommendations for each course.
 If you would like more specific help deciding on the appropriate test to use for your needs, please contact us.
-Additional middle school resources: Math 6 Math 7 Math 8

-* Notes on test Selection: Some teachers want a read on the background knowledge of students at the beginning of a course to help them plan their introduction of current course material; some want to measure progress made in deepening foundational knowledge and correcting misunderstandings mid-course; some want to measure readiness for the next course in the middle of a course; and some want to reflect on curricular strengths and weaknesses at the end of a course.
+* Notes on test selection: Some teachers want a read on the background knowledge of students at the beginning of a course to help them plan their introduction of current course material; some want to measure progress made in deepening foundational knowledge and correcting misunderstandings mid-course; some want to measure readiness for the next course in the middle of a course; and some want to reflect on curricular strengths and weaknesses at the end of a course.
 For example, the Math 8 Readiness test, 8R40A15, is often given near the end of Math 7 or the beginning of Math 8.
-However, some Math 7 teachers administer the Math 8 test nearer the middle of their course while they have a chance to adjust their teaching goals and reorient student learning with plenty of time to spare.
+However, some Math 7 teachers administer the Math 8 test nearer the middle of their course while they have a chance to adjust their teaching goals and reorient student learning with time to spare before year end.
 And some Math 8 teachers, with a goal of towards bolstering foundational knowledge, will give the Math 8 readiness test up until the end of their course.